 The Student Loan Report highlighted Bluffton University for it’s participation in the Federal Work-Study (FWS) program.
 In 2017, Bluffton University ranked 78 out of over 400 private schools who offered FWS jobs to students.

 This means that your school offered some of the best opportunities for students to

 work, learn and earn during school compared to the rest of the country.

-data set which is comprised of self-reported data by the colleges for the academic
+This report analyzes the average Federal Work-Study compensation at hundreds of private, 4-year universities and colleges.
+The data is licensed from Peterson’s Financial Aid data set which is comprised of self-reported data by the colleges for the academic year 2015-2016.

 Campus jobs open to all students